zblasingame/zblasingame.github.io/_posts/2024-11-20-adjointdeis.md

 layout: distill
 title: The Continuous Adjoint Equations for Diffusion Models
 description: This blog introduces the topic of the continuous adjoint equations for diffusion models, an efficient way to calculate gradients for diffusion models.
 We show how to design bespoke ODE/SDE solvers of the continuous adjoint equations and show that adjoint diffusion SDEs actually simplify to the adjoint diffusion ODE.
-tags: diffusion adjoint AdjointDEIS ODEs SDEs
+tags: diffusion adjoint neuralODEs guided-generation
 giscus_comments: false
 date: 2024-11-20
 featured: true